OpenWaterFoundation/owf-lib-viz-c3-js/README.md

 ** **Note** the data below each station is the amount of precipitation that occured that day.

-## Dataset Limitations
+## NOTES

 * At around six years of data using four different series (stations), approximately 8,760 data points, C3 becomes bogged down when using the subchart and when scrolling around the graph.
 * C3 seems to do extremely well with simple, small sets of data.
+* Requires a decent understanding of javascript
+* Requires small amount of code to implement
+* Provides examples and documentation
+* Open Source
+* Free
+* Has a good release history
+* Actively developed

 ## What is a Timeseries Graph